 For the freedom to explore deep into the island's dramatic scenery, the majority of visitors to Corsica choose to get around by car.
 The cost of a hire car is included in the majority of our villa-based holidays.
 More information about car hire.

 Main roads (there are no motorways) are generally very good.
 However, many country roads, especially mountain roads, are likely to be narrow and winding with very little room for manoeuvre.

-EU driving licences are valid in France and speed limits are 110km/h (68mph) on two lane highways, 90km/h (56mph) on other roads in non-urban areas and 60km/h (37mph) in towns.
+EU driving licences are valid in France and speed limits are 110km/h (68mph) on two lane highways, 80km/h (56mph) on other roads in non-urban areas (rural two or three-lane roads) and 60km/h (37mph) in towns.
 The roads are generally fairly slow with 50 kilometres taking at least an hour.
 Anyone who has seen the Rallye de Corse (the French stages of the WRC) will know the terrain already.
 Some areas are better than others for ease of local driving - please call us if this will affect your choice of area or the enjoyment of your holiday and we will be advise on the best area for you.